Backyarder/backyarder-ui/README.md

 - Fork this repository.
 - Copy the SSH key in order to clone your forked repository down into your local device.
 - `cd` into the cloned directory.
-- Run `npm install` to install project dependancies.
+- Run `npm install` to install project dependencies.
 - Run `npm start` in the terminal to see the HTML page
   - `Control + C` is the command to stop running the local server.